SEDERS FOR YOU

 It was thirty years ago tonight,

-Murray held a seder with delight,
+Murray held a Seder with delight,

 Now we all know that they last a while,